Maurizio-GitHub/portfolio-project-2/README.md

 - Future developments

     - Since it is just a simple game, with no need to capture user choices, any impression of 'overengineering' has been averted.
-Yet, it could still make sense to move the comparison logic used in the checkWinner() function in a data structure, i.e. via an array of dictionaries, with each element representing everything we need to know about a specific move.
+Yet, it could still make sense to move the comparison logic used within the checkWinner() function to a data structure, i.e. an array of dictionaries, with each element representing everything we need to know about a specific move against any others.

 <br>